 Curator at Cologne Zoo, Germany

-After my academic education with a focus on primates and field work in Madagascar, Vietnam and Indonesia, I worked as the field programme coordinator for Southeast Asia at Chester Zoo in the UK and as the CEO of Stiftung Artenschutz, a species conservation organisation based in Germany.
-In 2018, I became the chair of the IUCN Species Survival Commission’s Wild Pig Specialist Group.
-Thanks to my strong interest in neglected species and my desire to find synergies between taxonomic groups with more public interest and those with less, I am excited to get more involved in freshwater fish conservation.
-I hope my expertise in Southeast Asia, where the situation of freshwater ecosystems is serious, can help Shoal in their mission to conserve threatened freshwater species.
+After her academic education with a focus on primates and field work in Madagascar, Vietnam and Indonesia, Johanna worked as the field programme coordinator for Southeast Asia at Chester Zoo in the UK and as the CEO of Stiftung Artenschutz, a species conservation organisation based in Germany.
+In 2018, she became the chair of the IUCN Species Survival Commission’s Wild Pig Specialist Group.
+Thanks to her strong interest in neglected species and desire to find synergies between taxonomic groups with more public interest and those with less, she is excited to get more involved in freshwater fish conservation.
+She hopes her expertise in Southeast Asia, where the situation of freshwater ecosystems is serious, can help SHOAL in their mission to conserve threatened freshwater species.

 Dr. Jörg Freyhof